shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 In order to build the tools, libraries and other assets that provide a world-class developer experience, it is necessary to understand the architecture of typical systems that are built on the NEO platform.
-While this is a large solution space with many possible technology approaches, several key elements of architecture appear to be common across solutions.
+While this is a large solution space with many possible approaches, several key elements of architecture appear to be common across solutions.

 Programmable management of digital assets is a critical enabling feature of the Smart Economy.
 The NEO white paper identifies blockchain technology with digital